vcerny01/mep/README.md

 ;; 2021-6-25 / 12:00 / Meeting with John Doe / 3 Abbey Road / Bring the papers ;;
 ```

-This is a command I used to get this event:
+This is the command I used to get this event:

 `mep test.md date 2021-6-25`